cuban-opensourcers/cuban-opensource/README.md

 ## Catalogs

-- [CubanPodcasts](https://github.com/lugodev/cuban-podcasts): The directory of podcasts produced by cubans.
 - [FreeLibrary](https://github.com/cjamcu/FreeLibrary): Digital library where users can upload personal and third-party books.
 - [q-guide](https://github.com/leolopez89/Q-Guide): Q-Guide is a frontend to the ETECSA numbers database.